xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/general_settings/checkout.md

 * Fast Lane Checkout
 * One Page Checkout

+Choose the checkout type you prefer and click **Submit** to activate it in the storefront.

 ### Fast Lane Checkout

 Fast Lane Checkout (FLC) is a type of checkout when all steps of data submission are divided into pages, i.e. a customer submits the personal data, chooses the preferred delivery and payment methods in series, each next step becoming available only if all the required fields of the previous step are filled in properly.
-FLC is considered more straightforward as a customer will potentially make fewer errors during the data submission for the transaction because all necessary info is filled in portions of 2-3 forms of small scape.
+FLC is considered more straightforward for a new custome as it potentially leads to fewer errors during the data submission for the transaction because all necessary info is filled in portions of 2-3 forms of small scape.

 This is how the FLC type of checkout will look for an unregistered and not logged in customer: